PooyaDel/Tigerspike/README.md

 # Landmark Remark
 Hi,
 Thank you for giving me the opportunity to show what I can do.
 I do appreciate how the questions presented.
-Just a note, I would like to mention that I would spend more time on this application if I could, however, I was unable to really polish and clean up to the level I really wanted simply due to the fact that I have 3 other tests in progress at this stage and have to finish soon.
-I am sure you appricate my situation.
+Just a note, I would like to mention that I would spend more time on this application if I could, however, I was unable to do so simply due my schedule and the time limit on this project.

 If I had more time and it was an actual production system I would undertake followiong tasks: